You've probably heard that SEO is essential for any website that wants to rank high on search engine results pages (SERPs). But what about video SEO?

 Making your videos public makes it easier for people to find and share your content, which can help to increase your reach and engagement.

 There are a few different ways to make your videos publicly accessible.
 One option is to host your videos on a famous global platform like YouTube or Vimeo.
-Another option is to embed your videos on your website or blog.
+Another option is to embed video on your website or blog.

 Whichever method you choose, be sure to include relevant keywords and descriptions so that people can easily find your content.